MicrosoftDocs/winrt-api/windows.media.capture/mediacaptureinitializationsettings.md

 For how-to guidance on initializing and shutting down the **MediaCapture** object, see [Basic photo, video, and audio capture with MediaCapture](https://docs.microsoft.com/windows/uwp/audio-video-camera/basic-photo-video-and-audio-capture-with-mediacapture).

+> [!NOTE]
+> When **MediaCaptureSharingMode::SharedReadOnly** is used, some of the MediaCaptureInitializationSettings properties can't be configured.
+See [SharingMode](mediacaptureinitializationsettings_sharingmode.md) for details.

 ### Version history

 | Windows version | SDK version | Value added |